ellioseven/field-notes/problem-solving-101/README.md

   - Analysis Activity: Interview 5 friends, what do they do and how much money to they make, Interview 5 neighbours and ask if they have any jobs and how much they will pay
   - Information Source: Friends, neighbours

+### Pros/Cons Strategy

+- Will help you decide between alternative solutions
+- Process:
+  - What are the pros and cons?
+Try to build a full list
+  - Weight and order pros and cons, which is the most attractive?
+  - Challenge and assess the pros and cons
+    - Create actions to assess criteria and options
+        - Assess the criteria, are pros and cons weight correctly?
+        - Assess the information, is it accurate?
+Is it bias?
+    - Can pros be enhanced?
+    - Can cons be eliminated?

 ## Tools

 ### Logic Tree